ITISFoundation/osparc-issues/SM_counts/20221202_EndAthena.md

 # The SMs Ranking

-Last update on Dec 2 2022 by [EI] with agendas from Feb 2022 and corrected counts for [ANE].
+Last update on Dec 2 2022 by [EI] with agendas from Feb 2022 to Dec 2022 and corrected counts for [ANE].
 1 full sprint counts as 1.

 Original source: Feb 04 2022, After running for multiple hours a sophisticated algorithm by the ``MaGnificient``,  here is the "ranking" of SMs  (full/shared SMship adds 1/0.5 times).